snovvcrash/usbrip/README.md

 # When -a switch is enabled, not only the usbrip project directory is deleted, but also all the storages and usbrip logs are deleted too
 ~/usbrip$ sudo installers/uninstall.sh [-a, --all]
 ```

+And don't forget to remove the cron job.

 When installed, the usbrip uses the following paths:
   * `/opt/usbrip/` — project's main directory;